barebox/barebox/Documentation/user/state.rst

 Some non-volatile memory is need for storing a *state* variable set:

-- all kinds of NOR flash memories
+- Disk like devices: SD, (e)MMC, ATA
-- all kinds of NAND flash memories
+- all kinds of NAND and NOR flash memories (mtd)
 - MRAM
 - EEPROM
 - all kind of SRAMs (backup battery assumed)